 You will also want to take a look at my list of Homeschool Pros and Cons, As I wrote that piece, I was thinking more about the types of things you may or not consider when making the choice about whether to homeschool.
 It wasn’t supposed to be a comprehensive list of the benefits of homeschooling.
 But I got huge amounts of feedback from people telling me about all the “pros” I forgot.
 The benefits of homeschooling.
 Enough that I decided it was worthy of a second post.
 These are the benefits of our homeschool, shared to encourage you on this journey.

 - Lots of time with your children.
 Instead of sending my kids to the bus stop and welcoming them home eight hours later, we are together.
 Eating lunch together, cuddling over a science lesson or phonics lesson, heading to the park together before school gets out.
 I definitely spend more time with each of my kids because we homeschool.

 - Tailored learning.
 When something doesn’t work, we try another curriculum.
-When curriculum doesn’t work, we bring out the games.
+When the curriculum doesn’t work, we bring out the games.
 When that doesn’t work, we look online for videos.
 Each of my children can learn in ways that best suit their style and personality because we have the freedom to explore several different options.

 - I’m learning all the stuff I was never taught in public school.
 Do you know – I did not have any idea about world history until I read it for myself in preparation to teach my children?
 I was never required to read or study world history in any year of elementary, middle, high school, or college.
 It was all variations on US History.
 Yikes.
 I also have a sadly large list of classics I have never read.

 - My kids get plenty of time to play.
-No 20 minute recess here!
+No 20-minute recess here!
 We don’t get outside as much as I’d like, but they spend plenty of time with their LEGO® bricks and army men when lessons are done.
 When you have no need for lines, transitions between classrooms, bus rides, or busywork, school learning can be finished much more quickly and efficiently.

 - My kids get plenty of sleep.
 The growing teens and tweens either sleep in or take naps as needed.
 A benefit of homeschooling they surely appreciate!